andrasq/node-qbson/README.md

 Helper Classes
 --------------

 Some BSON entities are decoded into qbson-specific objects.
-These objects have no intrinsic methods other than their constructor,
+These objects exist primarily to store bson data, most have no methods other than their constructor.

 ### qbson.ObjectId( )